takuyakawanishi/kldmwr/README.md

 to the transformed KLD.

-The advantages of KLDMWR is stated in
-Kawanishi (2021).

 * Maximum Likelihood Method
 * Maximum Product of Spacings Method
 * Zero-Boundary Galerkin Estimator (Jiang's version